Theys96/hugo-fuse-search/README.md

   ![inline searchbar](https://raw.githubusercontent.com/theys96/hugo-fuse-search/master/meta/inline-searchbar.png)

   It can be included in a page with the `{{< fuse-search/inline-searchbar >}}` shortcode.
+This components still needs a lot of improvement.

 The top-searchbar and fullscreen-searchbar can be controlled with the keyboard if configured as such.
 Alternatively, the javascript `fusesearchTopSearchbar.initSearch()` and `fusesearchFullscreenSearchbar.initSearch()` can be used to open those searchbars programmatically.
+Note that any element (such as a button) which has the class `fuse-search-element`, can be clicked without the searchbar being closed (regularly, the searchbar is closed when the user clicks outside it).